DurhamARC/classroom-abm/README.md

 We are now developing another model using Mesa (see /Mesa) and gratefully acknowledge Khulood Alharbi's [model](https://github.com/kuloody/ABM) which was used as a starting point for this work.

 To use Black as a Git hook on all commits run `pre-commit install` from the root of the repository.
-To install dependencies load the conda lock file as follows: `conda create --name fromlock --file conda_locks/conda-<operating-sys>-64.lock`
+To install dependencies load the conda lock file as follows: `conda create --name fromlock --file conda_locks/conda-<operating-sys>-64.lock`.
+To update the .lock files with new dependencies in environment.yml run `conda-lock` from the root of the repository.